Robust subgroup discovery: Normalised maximum likelihood independence for non-overlapping multinomials

 where $n_{1c}$ is the number of points of category $c$ in $Y^1$, and the passage from the second equality to the last is a property of multinomial distributions commonly used to make the computation of $\COMP(n_a, k)$ simpler \citep{grunwald2007minimum}.
 It is interesting to note that $\COMP(n_a, k)$ only depends on the number of points in $Y^1$ and its cardinality, not on the actual values.
 This term, i.e., the complexity of a multinomial distribution over $n_1$ points with $k$ possible values, measures the likelihood of each possible sequence.

-Now we must generalize from a part to the whole partition of the dataset.
-To illustrate how to do this, let us first look at Table~\ref{table:paritionsdataset}, which shows an example of all the possible sequences in a fixed-length three part partition of the data.
-Taking into account those three parts, let us look at how the probabilities of all those sequences could be computed:
+Now we must generalise from a part to the whole partition of the dataset.
+To illustrate how to do this, let us first look at Table~\ref{table:paritionsdataset}, which shows an example of all the possible sequences in a fixed-length three-part partition of the data.
+Then, taking into account those three parts, let us look at how the probabilities of all those sequences could be computed:

 where this follows naturally from the distributive property of the multiplication.
-It is easy to see that this generalizes to partitions of any number of parts.
+It is easy to see that this generalises to partitions of any number of parts.
 Thus, going back to the complexity term $g(Y,X,M)$, we can see that

 Substituting this back into Eq.~\eqref{eq:NML_development}, we obtain what we wanted: